barebox/barebox/Documentation/user/barebox.rst

   Checking connectivity... done.
   Checking out files: 100% (5651/5651), done.

-After this, make sure to check out the appropriate branch.
-If you want to develop for barebox, it's best to check out the ``next`` branch rather than the ``master`` branch:
+By default, the master branch is checked out.
+If you want to develop for barebox, this is the right branch to send patches against.

+If you want to see which patches are already selected for the next release, you can look at the ``next`` branch:

 .. code-block:: sh